-In developmental dysplasia of the hip, formerly called congenital dislocation of the hip, the newborn's hip socket and the head of the thighbone (femoral head), which normally form the hip joint, become separated, often because the hip has a socket that is not deep enough to hold the head of the femur.
-Dysplasia of the hip is more common among
+In developmental dysplasia of the hip, formerly called congenital dislocation of the hip, the newborn's hip socket and the head of the thighbone (femoral head), which form the hip joint, become separated, often because the hip socket is not deep enough to hold the head of the femur.
+Dysplasia can affect one or both hips.

-Newborns who have close relatives with the defect
+Newborns who have close relatives with the defect (particularly for girls)

 All newborns are screened for developmental dysplasia of the hip.
 The doctor may be able to detect the defect by moving the newborn's hips through a series of specific movements.
 The right and left legs or hips often look different from each other in affected newborns.

 Early treatment of developmental dysplasia of the hip is important to avoid the need for surgery later.
 The best treatment is early use of the Pavlik harness.
 The Pavlik harness is a soft brace that holds the infant's knees spread outward and up toward the chest.